fators22/unit-tests/README.md

 You should select "Run Java" as the test type.
 The setup command is `mvn compile` and then run command is `mvn test`.
 Change timeout down to 3-5 minutes.

-To see different ways to run the tests such as running only a specific test method; therefore, you could have three different tests running (one for each method) you should looking at the [GitHub Basics for Teacher Autograding Maven](LINK_HERE) Tests video.